rjchee/spongemock/README.md

 Spongemock
 ==========
 Spongemock is a collection of services that add Spongebob mocking functionality to a variety of platforms.
-Currently, only a Slack integration exists.
+Currently, only Slack and Twitter are supported.

 Table of Contents
 =================